fabrros/codon-opt/README.md

 # codon-opt

-## Codon optimization problems with motif engineering
+## Codon optimization problem with motif engineering

 **Given:**
 A target protein *P* (i.e., a sequence of amino acids), a set of desired motifs *D* and a set of undesired motifs *U*